Cfretz244/libdart/README.md

 ==============

 [![Build Status](https://travis-ci.com/target/libdart.svg?branch=master)](https://travis-ci.com/target/libdart)
-### A High Performance, Network Optimized, JSON Manipulation Library
+### A High Performance, Easy to Use, Networking Optimized, JSON Library
 **Dart** is both a wire-level binary `JSON` protocol, along with a high performance, and surprisingly high level, `C++` API to interact with that `JSON`.
 It is primarily optimized for on-the-wire representation size along with